donders-research-data-management/rdm-ontology-di/doc/help/user-manual/transfer-data/data-access-account.rst

 Data access account
 ===================

-In order to upload, download or view the content of files, you need a one-time data access password.
+In order to upload, download or view the content of files, you generally need a one-time data access password as described below.

+Only for downloading data from datasets published under agreements that do not impose restrictions on access and redistribution, access is possible without authentication (see :ref:`this FAQ<faq-create-account-download-data>`).

 .. note::